 Projects that create infrastructure or public benefit - such as roads, parks, water supplies - paid for with public money.

-Phone calls made by an automated dialer which play a recording when you answer.
+Phone call made by an automated dialer that plays a recording when you answer.

 A way of arriving at positions or theories by verifying or rejecting hypotheses based on reproducible evidence.